josbeir/cakephp-docs-md/docs/4/en/orm/table-objects.md

 & components.

 To add an event listener to a Table class or Behavior simply implement the method signatures as described below.
-See the [/core-libraries/events](core-libraries/events.md) for more detail on how to use the events subsystem:
+See the [Events System](../core-libraries/events.md) for more detail on how to use the events subsystem:

 ``` php